nikola-n/dynamic-website/README.md

-# Creat your dynamic website
+# Create your dynamic website

 Using Object Oriented Programming and PDO Database connection
 # MVC pattern